KidPudel/android-starter-kit/design-patterns/dagger.md

 We **inject** our dependencies, in other words:
 1. tell that some class has dependency of another class,
-2. tell dagger to look up in module how to create it, application gra
+2. tell dagger to look up in module how to create it, application graph

 `RegistrationViewModel.kt`
 ```kotlin